 What is a Pood?

-Kettlebells trace their history to 18th century Russia where cast iron or steel metal balls were used to weigh crops.
+Kettlebells trace their history to 18th century Russia, where cast iron or steel metal balls, were used to weigh crops.
 The unit of measurement for these cannonball-like weights was the pood.
-In modern times, different kettlebell sizes are classified according to the same traditional Russian weight called the pood.
+Modern kettlebell sizes are classified according to the same traditional Russian weight called the pood.